The best apricot scrubs for face and body to add to your exfoliating routine

 Apricots are known to moisturise the skin, maintain its elasticity and help reduce wrinkles and blackheads.
 They are also known to lighten pigmentation, brighten the skin tone and lend a youthful lustre to it.
 Hence, when used as a scrub they can turn around the health of your skin, which is doubled by the physical action of scrubbing.

 The infusion of other essential ingredients in their formulation further adds to its efficacy.
-For instance, along with apricot, the Fresh Brown Sugar Polish (Buy it for SGD 65 on Sephora) is a concoction of other components such as apricot kernel, jojoba, sweet almond and evening primrose oils along with brown sugar crystals, ginseng root extract and peppermint.
-Similarly, the Revolution Skincare Body Vitamin C Glow Body Scrub (Buy it for SGD 13.50 on Look Fantastic) has both physical and chemical exfoliators along with grapefruit complex, vitamin C, glycerin and sweet almond oil.
+For instance, along with apricot, the Fresh Brown Sugar Polish (Buy it for HKD 350 on Sephora) is a concoction of other components such as apricot kernel, jojoba, sweet almond and evening primrose oils along with brown sugar crystals, ginseng root extract and peppermint.
+Similarly, the Revolution Skincare Body Vitamin C Glow Body Scrub (Buy it for HKD 77.50 on Look Fantastic) has both physical and chemical exfoliators along with grapefruit complex, vitamin C, glycerin and sweet almond oil.

 Here are some of the best apricot scrubs to add to your skincare collection